On geometrical interpretation of alignment phenomenon: Geometrical simulation of alignment

 Let us consider simply the position of points in the restricted area of the ($xy$)-plane as an event.
 Their coordinates are randomly generated in the square centered in an origin.
 The size of this square can be fixed that the radius of the inscribed circle is equal to 1 as a characteristic radial scale.
 After that all distances needed can be easily recalculated in the traditional units.
 In this geometrical approach we can calculate the alignment for any configuration of points in the ($xy$)-plane including an origin into account.
 The results for the degree of alignment $P_N$ are the following:

-The degree of alignment $P_3$ (for the two chaotically located points and the central point in an origin) can be easy estimated having in mind that the probability to find a point in some area is simply proportional to this area square.
+The degree of alignment $P_3$ (for the two chaotically located points and the central point in an origin) can be easily estimated having in mind that the probability to find a point in some area is simply proportional to this area square.
 Let us draw a circle through the most remote point $A_1$ with the center in an origin as it is shown in Fig.~\ref{fig1}.
-At small enough angle $\alpha$ the alignment $\lambda$ for the three points $OA_1A_2$ is easy calculated:
+The location of point $B$ on the chord $A_1A_2$ is determined from the condition that the triangle $OA_1B$ is similar to the triangle $OA_1A_2$.
+The position of point $B^{'}$ on the chord $A_1A^{'}_2$ is determined the same way for the triangles $OA_1B^{'}$ and $OA_1A_2^{'}$.
+At small enough angle $\alpha$ the alignment $\lambda$ for the three points $OA_1A_2$ and $OA_1B$ is easily calculated: